 - 1) Monitoring student satisfactory completion of prerequisite courses.
-As a matter of routine, at the time grades are submitted to the Registrar, instructors of required courses should also submit to the Assistant/Associate Dean for Internal Affairs a list of those students failing that course.
-Prior to the beginning of the next semester, the Office of Student Services will work with those students who have not passed courses that are stated prerequisites of a required course to ensure the students are enrolled in the appropriate course work. - 2) Student request for waiver of prerequisite to a required course.
+As a routine matter, at the time grades are submitted to the Registrar, instructors of required courses should also submit to the Assistant/Associate Dean for Internal Affairs a list of those students failing that course.
+Prior to the beginning of the next semester, the Oiler Success Center will work with those students who have not passed courses that are stated prerequisites of a required course to ensure the students are enrolled in the appropriate course work. - 2) Student request for waiver of prerequisite to a required PHAR course.
+Requests to obtain a waiver of prerequisite(s) for a required course must first be submitted by the student to his/her advisor.
+If that individual approves, the request is forwarded for approval to the Student Affairs Committee.
+If this committee approves, the request is forwarded for approval to the course instructor, and then to the Assistant/Associate Dean for Internal Affairs.
+No waivers may be granted unless each of these approvals are obtained and a document testifying to this fact has been deposited in the student's permanent file. - 3) Student request for waiver of prerequisite to a non-required PHAR course.
 Requests to obtain a waiver of prerequisite(s) for a required course must first be submitted by the student to his/her advisor.
 If that individual approves, the request is forwarded for approval to the course instructor, and then to the Assistant/Associate Dean for Internal Affairs.
 No waivers may be granted unless each of these approvals is obtained and a document testifying to this fact has been deposited in the student's permanent file.